 - Project Timeline and Project Management Timeline - 5%

 Student Eligibility Requirements

 - All applicants must be enrolled and in good academic standing (GPA ≥ 3.0) in a College of Engineering major.

 - Undergraduate students must be enrolled full-time (≥ 12 credit hours/semester) during the academic year in which they receive the award funding.

 A list of potential ROEU projects can be found here.
 Students are encouraged to contact faculty members with ROEU projects or locate other research projects within their disciplines or related areas of interest.

 Award and Co-Sponsorship

-The first $500 award will be applied to awardees' student accounts in the Fall Semester; the remaining $500 will be awarded in the winter semester contingent upon awardees' satisfactory performance in the lab as determined by the faculty mentor.
-The department or faculty mentor may co-sponsor the award with additional funding, but the maximum College funding will be $1,000 per awardee per academic year.
+The first half of the award will be applied to awardees' student accounts in the Fall Semester; the remaining amount will be awarded in the winter semester contingent upon awardees' satisfactory performance in the lab as determined by the faculty mentor.
+The department or faculty mentor may co-sponsor the award with additional funding, but the maximum College funding will be up to $1,000 per awardee per academic year.

 Report and Presentation

 ROEU awardees must submit a five page report on or before 5:00 p.m., Friday, May 1, 2020 to their faculty mentor and to OADR@eng.wayne.edu outlining the project and progress made throughout the academic year.
 Additional materials, such as appendices, PowerPoint presentations, etc. are welcome but the submission should all be sent as a single PDF.
 Selected research projects will be highlighted on the COE Undergraduate Research Website.
 Previous awardees' research accomplishment can be found on the ROEU website.